Raheem Sterling and Joe Gomez: Man City forward dropped after row

 Sterling: "Joe and I have had words and figured things out and moved on ...
 I am man enough to admit when emotions got the better of me"

-Raheem Sterling will not play in England's European Qualifier against Montenegro on Thursday after a row involving Liverpool's Joe Gomez at St George's Park.
+Raheem Sterling has been dropped by Gareth Southgate for England's European Qualifier against Montenegro on Thursday after a row with Joe Gomez at St George's Park - for which he has apologised.

-Sky Sports News understands Sterling took offence when he walked into the players' canteen to see a group of players - including Gomez - laughing and said to the Liverpool defender, "You think you're the big man now".
-There was further laughter, with players thinking it was "banter" but Sterling then walked up to Gomez and tried to grab him round the neck.
+The Manchester City winger is understood to have taken offence to Gomez laughing with several other England team-mates in the training ground canteen before asking "you think you're the big man now?" - and then trying to grab the Liverpool defender round the neck.

-England manager Gareth Southgate said that "emotions were still raw" after Sterling was involved in a clash with Gomez towards the end of Liverpool's 3-1 win over Premier League title rivals Manchester City on Sunday.
+In a statement, England manager Gareth Southgate said "emotions were still raw" after Sterling was involved in a clash with Gomez towards the end of Liverpool's 3-1 win over Premier League title rivals Manchester City on Sunday and he had "taken the decision to not consider Raheem for the match against Montenegro".

-Southgate said: "We have taken the decision to not consider Raheem for the match against Montenegro on Thursday.
+Gomez is understood to have issued a personal plea to Southgate not to send Sterling home from the England base.

-"One of the great challenges and strengths for us is that we've been able to separate club rivalries from the national team.
-Unfortunately, the emotions of yesterday's game were still raw.
+The 24-year-old will remain with the team this week but watch the match at Wembley from the sidelines, despite an apologetic address on social media about what had happened between them.

 "We are in a sport where emotions run high and I am man enough to admit when emotions got the better of me.
 We move, this is why we play this sport because of our love for it.